-- For all $1 \leq i \leq n$ , the value stored in $d_i$ and $f(d_i)$ are equal. - A static variable x in s is allocated data unit $d_i$ if and only if it is allocated data unit $f(d_i)$ in s'. - Data unit $d_i$ is the $k^{th}$ item on the stack (or frame, local variable, argument list, list of incomplete bytecodes) of the $j^{th}$ thread in s iff $f(d_i)$ is the $k^{th}$ item on the stack (or frame, local variable, argument list, list of incomplete bytecodes) of the $j^{th}$ thread in s'. - The reference type data unit $d_i$ points to data unit $d_j$ in s if and only if $f(d_i)$ points to $f(d_j)$ in s'.
+- For all $1 \le i \le n$, the value stored in d_i and $f(d_i)$ are equal. - A static variable x in s is allocated data unit d_i if and only if it is allocated data unit $f(d_i)$ in s'. - Data unit d_i is the k^{th} item on the stack (or frame, local variable, argument list, list of incomplete bytecodes) of the j^{th} thread in s iff $f(d_i)$ is the k^{th} item on the stack (or frame, local variable, argument list, list of incomplete bytecodes) of the j^{th} thread in s'. - The reference type data unit d_i points to data unit d_j in s if and only if $f(d_i)$ points to $f(d_j)$ in s'.

 In our implementation, the global state representation is saved into a single sequence so that if two state's sequences are identical, the two states are equivalent.
-Like the Java Path Finder model checker [9], we also use a hash function to make the state comparison efficient.
+Like the Java Path Finder model checker [8], we also use a hash function to make the state comparison efficient.

-Search Optimizations By allowing program operations to complete out-oforder, our checker explores more behaviors than the normal model checkers based on Sequential Consistency.
-We employ the following search optimization to speed up our checker.
+Search Optimizations By allowing program operations to complete out-of-order, our checker explores more behaviors than the normal model checkers based on Sequential Consistency.
+We employ the following search optimization to speed up our reachability analysis.
 For each thread, we classify its bytecodes into two categories - thread-local and non thread-local.
 In particular, the following are considered thread-local bytecodes - load/store of local variables, method invocation, memory allocation, computation and control transfer operations; all others are considered non thread-local bytecodes.
 Now, our checker exploits this categorization by trying to atomically execute sequences of thread-local bytecodes in a thread.
-Furthermore, our checker does not allow two thread-local operations to execute out-of-order even if such reordering is allowed by the .NET memory model.
+Furthermore, our checker does not allow two thread-local operations to execute out-of-order even if such re-ordering is allowed by the .NET memory model.
 The justification of this optimization is simple - even if thread-local operations execute out-of-order, the effects of such additional behavior are not observable by other threads.